EvenAR/node-simconnect/README.md

     </SimBase.Document>
     ```

-1. Provide the IP address of the simulator PC and the port number when calling `open`:
+Connecting from a remote script can be done by providing the IP address of the flight simulator PC and the port number when calling `open`:

     ```js
     const options = { remote: { host: 'localhost', port: 5111 } };